-&lt;sup>69 See supra notes 56-63 and accompanying text; see also, Alessandro Acquisti, Laura Brandimarte, & George Loewenstein, Privacy and Human Behavior in the Age of Information, 347 Science 509 (2015).
+&lt;sup>66 See notes 56 - 63, supra, and accompanying text; see also, Alessandro Acquisti, Laura Brandimarte, and George Loewenstein, Privacy and Human Behavior in the Age of Information, 347 SCIENCE 509 (2015).
 The philosopher Judith Jarvis Thompson has said, "[p]erhaps the most striking thing about the right to privacy is that nobody seems to have any very clear idea what it is."
-Judith Jarvis Thomson, The Right to Privacy, 4 Phil. & Pub.
-Affs.
-295, 295 (1975).
+Judith Jarvis Thomson, The Right to Privacy, 5 PHILOSOPHY AND PUBLIC AFFAIRS 295, 295 (1975).